 Digital Footprint Analysis

-• Are they employing common fraudster tools such as Tor or mobile proxies?
+- Use of common fraudster tools like Tor or mobile proxies

 How to Save on KYC Costs with Pre-KYC Checks

-Beyond compliance and costs, this also helps minimize overall fraud at your company, as fraudsters and money launderers are significantly less likely to gain access to your products.
+In addition to saving on KYC costs, this proactive approach helps reduce fraud across your platform, making it much harder for fraudsters and money launderers to gain access to your products.

 How SEON Can Augment Your KYC Verification

-This also creates the basis for further financial services functionality.
-For instance, loan providers trying to perform alternative credit scoring through digital ID profiling don’t have to worry so much about finding financial info: They can use digital footprinting to build their scoring models instead of using details from banks and financial institutions.
+This also lays the foundation for expanding financial services capabilities.
+For example, loan providers seeking to implement alternative credit scoring through digital ID profiling no longer need to rely on traditional financial data.
+Instead, they can leverage digital footprint analysis to build their scoring models, bypassing the need for information from banks and financial institutions.

 Ask an Expert